 UNC’s area studies centers provide resources for teaching foreign languages, training in area and global studies and opportunities for research.
 Five of our six centers have been designated as National Resource Centers by the U.S. Department of Education.

 A number of centers at UNC focus their research and engagement on broad global issues by building partnerships across campus and worldwide.
-These centers include the Center for Global Initiatives, also designated a National Resource Center by the U.S. Department of Education; the Global Business Center; the Global Research Institute; and the Institute for Global Health and Infectious Diseases.
+These centers include the Center for Global Initiatives; the Global Business Center; the Global Research Institute; and the Institute for Global Health and Infectious Diseases.

 Additional Centers / Institutes